Uncommon Signs of Perimenopause Explained

 What can help?
 Deep breathing exercises, lightweight bedding, and cotton fabrics can help with these symptoms.
 Persistent heart palpitations, or anything that gives you any concerns, should always be discussed with your doctor.

-Headaches and migraines often worsen during perimenopause as estrogen levels fluctuate.
+Headaches and migraines often worsen during perimenopause as estrogen level fluctuates.
 This can cause blood vessels to become more sensitive, triggering headaches in those already prone to them.

 What can help?
 Staying hydrated, eating balanced meals, and identifying triggers like caffeine or alcohol can help reduce the frequency and intensity of headaches.

-Burning mouth syndrome (BMS)—characterised by a persistent burning or tingling sensation—is another unexpected symptom of permenopause.
+Burning mouth syndrome (BMS)—characterized by a persistent burning sensation or tingling—is another unexpected symptom of perimenopause.
 This occurs as estrogen levels drop, affecting the mucous membranes and potentially disrupting the nerves responsible for sensation in the mouth and tongue.
 These changes can heighten sensitivity and alter pain perception, leading to discomfort around the mouth and tongue.

 What can help?
 Be sure to stay hydrated—sip water throughout the day to keep your mouth moist and comfortable.
 Alcohol-free, hydrating oral rinses can also help ease irritation.
 Keeping soothing foods like cucumber or watermelon to hand can feel refreshing and support hydration.
 For extra support, supplements with magnesium or B vitamins can help calm sensitive nerves and promote overall comfort.

 Have you noticed new allergies or that you’re suddenly more sensitive to things that never bothered you before?
+These can be perimenopausal symptoms linked to hormonal changes.
 Hormonal changes, particularly declining estrogen, can affect immune function, making your body more reactive to allergens or irritants.

 What can help?
 Take note of any new triggers and consider keeping a symptom diary to identify patterns.
 Consulting with your doctor can provide clarity and strategies to manage these sensitivities more effectively.